The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.rst

 All output from OpenROAD tools should be directed through the logging API to ensure that redirection, file logging and execution control flow is handled consistently.
 This also includes messages from a third party tool integration.
-Use one of the logging functions in the ‘ord’ namespace to issue the message.
+Use one of the logging functions in the "ord" namespace to issue the message.

 The logging infrastructure also supports generating a `JSON
 <https://www.json.org>`__ file containing design metrics (e.g. area,